rapidsai/spark-examples/docs/databricks.md

 * Copy the data into Databricks DBFS:

+  * Go to "databricks" menu in top left bar
   * Go to "Import and Explore Data"
   * Create New Table - default location is /FileStore/tables
   * Select mortgage_eval_merged.csv and mortgage_train_merged.csv to upload.

 * Upload the XGBoost-4j Spark jars

+  * Go to "databricks" menu in top left bar
   * Go to "Import Library"
   * Select "Upload" and then "Jar"
   * Select the 3 XGBoost Spark jars and upload them.
 Save the file names and locations for the step below.